Kymorphia/gidgen/README.md

   * Native C library functions can be called directly if desired and are loaded dynamically at runtime.
 * GObject:
   * Wrapping of C GObject and Interface instances.
-  * Uses interface proxy objects when the GObject type is unknown to D.
+  * Uses interface proxy objects for interfaces when the GObject type is unknown to D.
   * Each GObject signal has delegate and function callback type aliases and a `connectSignalName()` template.
   * Support for signal "detail" parameters like property names used with the GObject "notify" property.
   * Method aliases are automatically generated for class or interface methods which conflict with ancestor classes.